-From a general viewpoint, a risk is considered to be any threat that an event, action or omission may prevent the Group from reaching its objectives and successfully carrying out its strategies.
+From a general viewpoint, a risk is considered to be any threat that an event, action or omission may prevent the Group's companies from reaching their objectives and successfully carrying out their strategies.

-The risk factors to which the Group is subject generally are listed below:
+The risk factors to which the Group's companies are subject generally are listed below:

-- a) Corporate Governance Risks: the main corporate governance risks arise from a possible breach of: (i) applicable law, (ii) the provisions of the Governance and Sustainability System, (iii) the recommendations of the Good Governance Code of Listed Companies approved by the National Securities Market Commission ("CNMV") and its practical guides, and (iv) international standards in this area.
-Potential consequences include: (i) the challenge of corporate resolutions, (ii) the participation of dissident shareholders at the General Shareholders' Meeting, (iii) requests received from the CNMV, or any sanction thereby, and (iv) divestment from and/or lack of interest in investing in shares of the Company. - b) Market Risks: understood as the exposure of the Group's results and assets to changes in prices and other market variables, including: - Financial: exchange rate, interest rate, solvency, liquidity, inflation and the value of financial assets and liabilities. - Energy and other raw materials: electricity prices, gas and other fuel prices, CO2 emission rights or other support mechanisms for renewables, as well as those related to other raw materials (steel, aluminium, copper, polysilicon and others).
+- a) Corporate Governance Risks: arising from a possible breach of: (i) applicable law, (ii) the provisions of the Governance and Sustainability System, (iii) the recommendations of the Good Governance Code of Listed Companies of the National Securities Market Commission ("CNMV") and its practical guides, and (iv) international standards in this area. - Potential consequences include: (i) the challenge of corporate resolutions; (ii) the participation of dissident shareholders at the General Shareholders' Meeting; (iii) requests received from the CNMV, or any sanction thereby; and (iv) divestment from or lack of interest in investing in shares of the Company. - b) Market Risks: understood as the exposure of the results and assets of the Group's companies to changes in prices and other market variables, including: - Financial: exchange rate, interest rate, solvency, liquidity, inflation and the value of financial assets and liabilities.

-- c) Credit Risks: defined as the possibility that a counterparty breaches its contractual obligations, thus causing an economic or financial loss to the Group, including the risks of payment and costs of replacement.
-Counterparties may include end customers, counterparties in financial markets or energy markets, partners, suppliers, contractors, financial institutions and insurance companies. - d) Business Risks: defined as the uncertainty regarding the performance of key variables inherent in the various activities of the Group through its businesses, such as the characteristics of demand, weather conditions and the strategies of different players. - e) Regulatory and Political Risks: are those arising from regulatory changes made by the various regulators, such as changes in compensation of regulated activities or in the required conditions of supply, or in environmental or tax regulations, including risks relating to political changes that might affect legal security and the legal framework applicable to the businesses of the Group in each jurisdiction, nationalisation or expropriation of assets, the cancellation of operating licences and the termination of government contracts. - f) Operational, Technological, Environmental, Social and Legal Risks: those relating to direct or indirect economic losses caused by external events or inadequate internal processes, including those arising from: - technological failures, human error and technological obsolescence; - the operation and construction of facilities; - procurement and the supply chain; - cybersecurity and information technology systems; - the safety and health of people; - o climate change, extreme natural phenomena and pandemics; - regulatory compliance; - trustworthiness of financial and non-financial information; - fraud and corruption; and - litigation, arbitration and taxation issues.
+- Energy and other raw materials: electricity, gas and other fuel prices and CO2 emission rights or other support mechanisms for renewables, as well as those related to other raw materials (including steel, aluminium, copper and polysilicon, amongst others). - c) Credit Risks: defined as the possibility that a counterparty breaches its contractual obligations, thus causing an economic or financial loss to the Group's companies, including the risks of payment and costs of replacement.
+Counterparties may include end customers, counterparties in financial markets or energy markets, partners, suppliers, contractors, financial institutions and insurance companies. - d) Business Risks: defined as the uncertainty regarding the performance of key variables inherent in the various activities of the Group's companies through their businesses, such as the characteristics of demand, weather conditions and the strategies of different players. - e) Regulatory and Political Risks: are those arising from regulatory changes made by the various regulators, such as changes in compensation of regulated activities or in the required conditions of supply, or in environmental or tax regulations, including risks relating to political changes that might affect legal security and the legal framework applicable to the businesses of the Group's companies in each jurisdiction, nationalisation or expropriation of assets, the cancellation of operating licences and the termination of government contracts. - f) Operational, Technological, Environmental, Social and Legal Risks: those relating to direct or indirect economic losses caused by external events or inadequate internal processes, including those arising from: - o technological failures, human error and technological obsolescence; - o the operation and construction of facilities; - o procurement and the supply chain; - cybersecurity and information technology systems; - the safety and health of people; - o climate change, extreme natural phenomena and pandemics; - o regulatory compliance; - o trustworthiness of financial and non-financial information; - o fraud and corruption; and

-g) Reputational Risks: potential negative impact on the value of the Group resulting from conduct on the part of the Company that is below the expectations created among the various Stakeholders, as defined in the Stakeholder Engagement Policy, including behaviour or conduct relating to corruption.
+- o litigation, arbitration and taxation issues. - g) Reputational Risks: potential negative impact on the value of the Group's companies resulting from conduct on the part of the company that is below the expectations created among the various Stakeholders, as defined in the Stakeholder Engagement Policy, including behaviour or conduct relating to corruption.

-Given the multidimensional nature of the risks, the taxonomy includes additional classification variables for improved monitoring, control and reporting of these risks through the monitoring tools.
+Given the multidimensional nature of the risks, the taxonomy includes additional classification variables for improved monitoring, control and reporting of these risks.
 These additional categories include: